 Certified Plans Summary

 In comparing our plans to others, certified or approved is not really the point.
-I don’t know of any plans out there that are fundamentally weak or anything like that.
+I do not know of any plans out there that are fundamentally weak or anything like that.
 Not that I test them, but from what I see, the weakest trailers are from the big retailers.
 (See the article about a Bent Tongue on a Weak Trailer.)
 Yet, I believe the quality of our plans is superior because we provide more options, better detail, and good explanations in the instructions.
 They are fully engineered plans, because that matters, even if there is not a special reason for pre-certified plans.

 DOT Approved — Inspection Advise